Babinci/cypher-arena/README.md

 - **Classic Topics**: Maintaining the traditional elements of Polish freestyle.

 ## Functional Goals
-- **Tool for Organizing Freestyle Battles**: This includes creating tournaments and managing the judging of elimination stages.
+- **Tool for Organizing Freestyle Battles**: This includes creating tournaments and managing the judging of elimination stage.

 ## Technical Specifications
 - **Frontend**: React Native for Web to support different devices in the future